When it comes to keto vs. Atkins, are they the same thing, or is one better than the other?

 - Doesn’t help create metabolic flexibility

-At face value, the keto diet and Atkins seem to be pretty similar, since they both focus on low carb — and that’s where people get confused.
-But as you now know, there are big differences in approach and outcomes from each.
+At face value, the keto diet and Atkins appear to be similar, since they both focus on eating a low-carb diet — and that’s where people get confused.
+But as you now know, there are several key differences in approach and outcomes from each.

 While the Atkins diet is easy to follow, it falls short both on weight loss and health benefits. when compared to the more effective ketogenic diet.

 So, if you’re wondering whether to hop on keto or Atkins, it’s pretty clear that ketosis offers long-term health benefits that include and go beyond fast and effective weight loss.